Finland's beautiful natural landscape, technological prowess and free tuition fees for European Union (EU) students make it an ideal study setting

-Thanks to Finland's location and climate you will get to experience some pretty impressive spectacles, such as the midnight sun in the summer months and the polar night in winter, where the sun doesn't rise above the horizon at all.
+Situated in northern Europe, Finland has one of the most advanced educational systems in the world.
+You'll also get to experience some pretty impressive sights - for instance, the midnight sun in the summer months and the polar night in winter, when the sun doesn't rise above the horizon at all.

 There are two types of higher education institutions in Finland:

-- Universities - there are currently 14 universities operating under the Finnish Ministry for Education and Culture, all of which aim to provide academic education based on research.
+- Universities - 14 universities currently operate under the Finnish Ministry of Education and Culture, all of which aim to provide academic education based on research.
 Universities in Finland offer both undergraduate and postgraduate courses.

-- Polytechnics - also known as universities of applied sciences, they focus on training professionals in response to labour market needs and emphasise close contacts with business, industry and the service sector, particularly at a regional level.
-There are currently 24 of these institutions in Finland.
+- UAS - formerly known as polytechnics, these focus on training professionals in response to labour market needs and emphasise close contacts with business, industry and the service sector.
+There are currently 25 of these institutions in Finland.

 Funding to study in Finland

-The majority of available scholarships are mainly for Doctoral level students.
-It can be difficult for Bachelor and Masters students to obtain scholarships due the fact that the government already covers the cost of their education through the absence of tuition fees.
+The majority of scholarships are for Doctoral students.
+It can be difficult for Bachelors and Masters students to obtain scholarships due the fact that the government already covers the cost of their education.

 However, scholarships based on individual circumstances are available and these include: